What is Critical Metascience?

 Who Runs the Blog?

 I’m Mark Rubin, a professor of psychology at Durham University, UK.
-In the area of metascience, I’ve argued that it's not always problematic to engage in questionable research practices such as hypothesising after the results are known (HARKing; Rubin, 2017, 2022) and uncorrected multiple testing (Rubin, 2017, 2021, 2021, 2022, 2023).
-I’ve also criticised some science reforms, such as preregistration (e.g., Rubin, 2020; Rubin & Donkin, 2022) and stricter adherence to Neyman-Pearson hypothesis testing (Rubin, 2020, 2021), and I’ve written about what I call questionable metascience practices (Rubin, 2023).
-Nonetheless, I am generally in favour of some other open science reforms, such as open data and materials.
+In the area of metascience, I’ve published several articles on issues connected with the replication crisis in science.
+For example, I’ve argued that it's not always problematic to engage in questionable research practices such as hypothesising after the results are known (HARKing) and uncorrected multiple testing.
+I've also criticised some science reforms, such as preregistration and stricter adherence to Neyman and Pearson's approach to statistical hypothesis testing, and I've written about what I call questionable metascience practices.
+Nonetheless, I'm generally in favour of some other open science reforms, such as open access articles, preprints, and open data and materials in postpositivist science.
 For further information about my work in this area, please visit my Google Sites webpage.

 Connections Please